friends at basketball game

 Addiction

 Nicotine is highly addictive—more addictive than caffeine or cannabis.
 Even small amounts of nicotine can lead to dependence, especially for youth.
 Young people are more vulnerable to nicotine addiction as their brains are still developing.
-A few puffs of a cigarette or vape, or trying someone’s Zonnic pouch, could lead to lifelong addiction.
+A few puffs of a cigarette or vape, or trying someone’s Zonnic or Zyn pouch from a friend, could lead to lifelong addiction.

-Nicotine reaches your brain in just 7 seconds, releasing dopamine (the “feel-good” chemical).
+Nicotine reaches your brain in 10 seconds after being inhaled, releasing dopamine (the “feel-good” chemical”).
 But the feel-good effects fade fast, leaving you craving more nicotine.
 Over time, your body gets used to having nicotine regularly, and your cravings become stronger and more frequent, creating a cycle of nicotine addiction.

 Learn more about nicotine addiction on our Learn About Nicotine page.